 Eventually, the Roman Masters decide the narrator must be “absorbed” into the state.
 They decide to do this by showing him how the state functions, hoping he will see the error of his will.
 The narrator, on the other hand keeps insisting he get to see his father.
 Finally, the Romans force him from their civilization, as they figure he’ll willingly come back to them, rather than try to find his way around in the darkness.

 Where Land soars is in it’s description of the underground world.
-Hollow Earth theory was always a guilty pleasure of mine and I delighted in all the literature it spawned.
+Hollow Earth theory was always a guilty pleasure of mine.
+I delighted in all the literature it spawned.
 Give me a DVD of Attack of the Mole Men, the soundtrack to Journey to the Center of the Earth and I am one happy geek.
-This book has the most vivid imagery of what an underground world might be like I’ve ever encountered.
+This book has the most vivid imagery of what an underground world might be like that I’ve ever encountered.
 He shows us vast seas illuminated by ionic displays.
 The seas are surrounded by swamps populated by predatory toads and spiders the size of lions.
 Everywhere, the phosphorescent glow of giant mushrooms illuminate the landscape.

 But there’s not a lot of dialogue here.
 Since the Romans communicate by thought, they place ideas in the narrators head to describe themselves.
 At least half of the book is his impressions of the subterranean world.
 All of this can make for a hard verbal slog.